-This exceptional molecular density allows excellent resistance to extreme mechanical degradation and corrosion, which are very usual in industrial manufacturing environments.
+This exceptional atomic scale density allows excellent resistance to extreme mechanical degradation and corrosion, which are very usual in industrial manufacturing environments.
 Hence, Sialons are continuously employed for the fabrication of wear components and thermally stable barriers for heat-sensitive elements.
 Commonly, the materials of the sialon group are used for producing grinding media, cutting tools, and thermocouple protection sheaths.

 Syalon 050 is distinct from other sialons due to its enhanced hardness and high temperature properties.
 Although all sialons exhibit excellent mechanical stability when common industrial corrosive elements such as alkalis and acids are present, Syalon 050 was particularly intended to withstand the most difficult wear conditions.
 It is stable in the presence of molten aluminium for prolonged periods of exposure and is completely non-reactive to most industrial acids and alkalis at boiling temperatures.